Cultural Celebrations Grants Scheme

 5. Funding Conditions

-Funding will be withdrawn for any activities that are unlawful or have a negative impact on Council reputation.
+Funding will be refused, or withdrawn, for any event or planned activities that are unlawful or have, or are likely to have, a negative impact on the Council's reputation.

 6. Dates